 PUBLIC BATHROOMS & drinking water are available during operating hours at Compass Cafe, near the big clock.

-The closest ATM is at World Sports Grille, across the footbridge on Westlake Avenue.
+The closest ATM is at Art Marble 21, across the footbridge on Westlake Avenue.

 A children's play structure can be found just east of the park, on the other side of Daniel's Broiler.